rachelesmee/website/foss4guklocal2023/index.md

 We have a confirmed date for FOSS4G:UK Local 2023 - **Thurs 7th Sept 2023**.

-We currently have six venues:
+We currently have seven venues:

 - Lancaster
 - Keyworth